timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # F-statistic: 48.88 on 1 and 14 DF,  p-value: 6.334e-06
 ```

 This linear model seems to fit the data very well.
-However, as you heard in the lecture today, and will hear much more about in the lecture tomorrow, there are different theoretical models describing functional responses.
+However, as you heard in the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/1StatisticalModels/Lecture1ApproachesStatisticalModelling.pdf">lecture today</a>, and will hear much more about in the <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2SimpleTheoreticalModels.pdf">lecture tomorrow</a>, there are different theoretical models describing functional responses.
 One of these (the Type II) functional response is a saturating function:

 N<sub>killed</sub> = (aN)/(1+aHN),